Volunteer Services

 How to Contact ADVOCAP for assistance applying to become a Foster Grandparent:

-Volunteers serve at area nonprofits to help increase their efficiency, effectiveness.
-Volunteers help students, older adults, individuals with disabilities, families in need, and many other worthy community causes.
+Volunteers serve at area nonprofits to help increase their efficiency and effectiveness.
+Volunteers help students, older adults, individuals with disabilities, families in need, and many others in the community.

 ELIGIBILITY: Those interested in becoming volunteers must be age 55 or over and desire to make a difference in their communities.
 To be eligible for this program you will be asked to complete an application and may require a criminal background check for certain volunteer positions.